kccc23/muscleup/journals/Kaining-Chen.md

 I wrote a GraphWeightCalories component to access the weights logs and meals logs, used react-plotly and plotly js to plot the weights and daily calories for food intake and exercises based on the last 7 days, including the current day.
 I also worked with Yosef, Sonny and Charles for CI/CD, we faced a wall on Gitlab pipelines, but we have the yml files basically ready.

 Today, I found that react-plotly is very easy to use, the examples and codes in the documentation are easy to understand.
 The trick part is to count total calories based on dates with our nested object, I did it in some nested loops.
 The other trick part is to access the latest update of weight logs based on the date, I had to sort it by datetime in ascent order, then grab the "largest" value based on date.

+## Jun 5, 2023

+Today, I worked on:

+* Logs component - one of our MVP

+I worked on displaying the list of meal items and exercise items, calculate the food intake calories and exercise clories and added functionality to the exercise button and the delete buttons on the meal items and exercise items.

+Today, I learned MUI is really great for burron component, like small things component.
+They look nice and easy to implement.
+And I created this LogModal function to keep code dry, making showing the add meal/exercise/weight functionality so easy, very proud of it.